-Uniti will upgrade the technology in the FTTP Networks, creating a pathway to improve network technology and deliver a better-connected experience, including the ability to support far greater initial and future high-speed plans.
+Uniti will upgrade the technology in the FTTP Networks, creating a pathway to improve network technology and deliver a better-connected experience, including the ability to support far greater future high-speed plans.

 Once the upgrade and the other work needed to support transition is complete, the services on the FTTP Networks will need to be physically transitioned across to Uniti.
 From transition, Uniti’s wholesale subsidiary Opticomm will become the new network operator.

 You can find out more about when Opticomm will be available in an area by visiting https://online.telco.opticomm.com.au/

 When the transition is completed in an area, Telstra will no longer be the wholesale provider for the FTTP Networks.
 Instead, Opticomm will become the new network operator and wholesale provider of voice and broadband services.

 To facilitate the transition to Opticomm, there will be an exit of Telstra Wholesale’s Fibre Access Broadband services and basic telephone services supplied using the FTTP Networks.